-The Montana Department of Public Health and Human Services is responsible for administering the statewide Medicaid program that serves the medical, economic, and community-based needs of nearly 240,000 Montanans.
-Montana's Medicaid system serves a diverse population, providing access to services that support individuals of all ages and with a wide variety of medical and other needs.
-Included in this critical service system is the behavioral health and developmental disabilities programs.
-These two special populations have some of the most complex service needs and, together, comprise approximately 22% of the total annual \$1.2B Medicaid spend for the program, equal to total hospital spend.
-The complexity of needs covered within these two populations, while often grouped together, are categorically different.
+The Montana DPHHS is responsible for administering the statewide Medicaid program that serves the medical, economic, and community-based needs of nearly 240,000 Montanans.
+Montana's Medicaid system serves a diverse population, providing access to services that support individuals of all ages with a wide variety of medical and other needs; included in this critical service system are the BH and DD programs.
+These two special populations have some of the most complex service needs and, together, comprise approximately 22% of the total annual \$1.2 billion (B) Medicaid spending for the program, equal to the total hospital spend.
+The complexity of needs covered within these two populations, while often grouped together, is categorically different.
 However, a common thread that links them is the growing demand for services from these populations and a growing expectation of community-based service choices to meet the needs of the roughly 85,000 people accessing these services.

-Governor Greg Gianforte signed HB 872 into law on May 22, 2023, providing a generational investment to reform and improve Montana's behavioral health and developmental disabilities service systems.
-A central component of the Governor's Budget for Montana Families, the \$300M investment was made to expand intensive and community-based behavioral health care and developmental disabilities services across Montana.
-Key to HB 872 was the establishment of the Behavioral Health System for Future Generations Commission to serve as a governing body and collect stakeholder input and feedback, evaluate system challenges, and formalize recommendations to be supported by the historic investment and other long-term funding sources.
+Governor Greg Gianforte signed HB 872 into law on May 22, 2023, providing a generational investment to reform and improve Montana's BH and DD service systems.
+A central component of the Governor's Budget for Montana Families, the \$300M investment was made to expand intensive and community-based BH and DD services across Montana.
+Key to HB 872 was the establishment of the BHSFG Commission to serve as a governing body and collect stakeholder input and feedback, evaluate system challenges, and formalize recommendations to be supported by historic one-time-only (OTO) investments and other long-term funding sources.